 - Signage and Wayfinding: Signage should indicate all major internal pedestrian access points as well as external major roads and buildings.
 In structured parking, pavement markings are reflective paint and traffic control signage is usually reflective metal signs with minimum 5" high letters.
 The Manual on Uniform Traffic Control Devices for Streets and Highways (ANSI D 6.1e) provides guidance on pavement marking and signage.

 - Parking Management: Curb-mounted parking booths with transaction windows and deal trays are installed at vehicular entrances/exits to manage entering and exiting vehicles.
 A cooling system, like a packaged terminal air conditioner (PTAC), is usually incorporated to supply the booth with outside air at a positive pressure relative to surrounding parking areas.
+Additionally, consider implementing electronic entry and exit machines, making it easier for users to self-park and pay.
+This is an excellent way to track garage traffic user patterns and manage money more effectively and safely.

 - Security Protection: Beyond parking management, several security measures are incorporated into typical structured parking structures to ensure the security of visitors.
 These generally include: uniform lighting coverage, preferably with energy-efficient light fixtures, closed circuit television (CCTV) cameras, card reader access control for vehicle entrance doors, concrete filled protective bollards to protect vehicle entry keypads and ticketing systems, and hydraulic lift wedge type barriers for egress control.
 Also critical are the exterior security systems, including CCTV cameras and building security flood lighting, related to the protection of elevator lobby space, stairs, and other support spaces accessible from the parking area.
 Depending on the level of protection desired, consider ballistic glazing for the parking booths.
 See also WBDG Secure / Safe—Security for Building Occupants and Assets.